kitlangton/scala-school-site/markdown/span.md

 span

-Returns two lists; the first takes elements from the head of the list until the predicate fails, and the second contains the rest.
-A combination of dropWhile and takeWhile.
+Returns a tuple of two new lists.
+The first list consists of elements taken from the head of the list until the predicate fails.
+The second list consists of the remaining elements.

 ```scala
 def span(p: A => Boolean): (List[A], List[A])